chadlimjinjie/singapore_bullion_retailers/README.md

 - Remove from Shopping Cart
 - Load All Shopping Carts

+(Development on hold)
 Silver Bullion Singapore Stargrams
 - Login function

 (Development on hold)
 Silver Bullion Singapore
 - Login function (TODO)

 Roadmap
 - Retailers onboarding
 - To release as a python package on PyPi
+- Looking for passionate maintainers